 In loss making businesses or businesses still in investment mode the dividend basis of valuation is not appropriate.
 Similarly, if the shares are non-dividend bearing, alternative methods of private company share valuation will need to be found.

 The earnings basis of valuation is popular and often used when a business is being sold.
 It looks at the future profit-generating potential of the company after tax, interest and dividends are paid out (known as ‘maintainable profits’).
+There are often adjustments to profits to arrive at the earnings basis.
+For example, if the founders are paid mainly by dividend the profits for earnings purposes would be reduced to take account of the salaries usually payable.
 The maintainable profits are capitalised and multiplied by a quoted company equivalent ratio to give the present value of the company.

 The earnings basis is mainly used to value majority shareholdings or entire businesses where one shareholder has control over the future of the business.

-Many different considerations are applied and often a valuation is a combination of various approaches.
+Many different considerations are applied and often the agreed taxable value is a combination of the various approaches.
 There will be common themes HMRC will consider such as:

 If shareholders are connected it is fair to assume that they will join together and their combined voting power can be considered.